lucaangeletti/FireworksKit/README.md

     // 1. create a FireworksView
     let fireworksView = FireworksView(frame: view.frame)

-    // 2. select an effect
+    // 2. create a particle effect
-    fireworksView.particleEffect = .rain // you can also use .snow, .smoke or .fire
+    let particleEffect = ParticleEffect(type: .rain) // you can also use .snow, .smoke or .fire

+    // 3. select an effect
+    fireworksView.particleEffect = particleEffect

-    // 3. add the FireworksView to your view view.addSubview(fireworksView)
+    // 4. add the FireworksView to your view view.addSubview(fireworksView)
 }
 ```